tytydraco/yessleep/out/Avoid_happiness_at_all_costs_it_will_ruin_your_life.md

 "Then I have a feelin' ya won't be seeing tomorrow lad.
 But do what ya must," he scoffed.
 I stormed away.

 When I returned home, I knew I had to act.
-His threat would be legitimate.
+His threat would be legitimate and I feared this truly would be the last day of my life.
 He doesn't bluff.
 A contingency was needed.
 Before I called Cassie to explain everything, I started writing.

 \*\*\*